Nathn/Squakr/README.md

 You will have to create a (free) account on <https://cloudinary.com/> to host image and video uploads.
 No CB needed and you will only be limited when you reach 1 GB per month.

 - `DATABASE` : The URL of the MongoDB database you want to use.
 On local, if you have MongoDB installed on your machine, it will be `mongodb://localhost/squakr`.
 - `SECRET` : A secret string that will be use by Express to configure sessions.
-Make it secure if possible.
+Make it as secure as possible.
 - `CLOUD_NAME` : Your Cloudinary cloud name (you can find these informations on the top of the Cloudinary dashboard).
 - `CLOUD_API_KEY` : Your Cloudinary API Key (you can find these informations on the top of the Cloudinary dashboard).
 - `CLOUD_API_SECRET` : Your Cloudinary API Secret (you can find these informations on the top of the Cloudinary dashboard).
 Do not share it !